andy489/Introduction_to_Programming_CPP/Tasks.md

 225 | 3.3.5.5
 31668 | 2.2.3.7.13.29

+**3.09.** Write a program which checks whether a number can be expressed as a sum of two prime numbers.

-**3.09.** Wtire a program which asks the user for a number n and then prints a square with numbers with as many rows as n.
+**3.10.** Wtire a program which asks the user for a number n and then prints a square with numbers with as many rows as n.
 Align all numbers in the square!

 • For n=3, the output must be;     • For n=4, the output must be